ericrhinebolt/powershell-start-service/README.md

    4. ```
       Set-ExecutionPolicy AllSigned
       ```
 4. You should now have a signed powershell script that you can run from powershell.
-Continue on to the next steps to have that script starts when windows starts.
+Continue on to the next steps to have that script start when windows starts.

 5. Create another new text file named "7-days-auto-start.cmd".
 Open the file.
 Put the following text into the file:
    1. ```